shantistewart/EEG-Hand-Movement-Decoding/documentation/README.md

-This folder containts documentation for feature calculation algorithms and neural network architectures.
+This folder contains documentation for feature calculation algorithms and neural network architectures.